Kbartawi/Kbartawi/README.md

-# Khaled · Founder & pilot
+# Khaled · Founder & Former pilot

 I build AI software for customer operations and video production.
 Based in Dubai, with a background in aviation.